-Students are responsible for completing all of the required hours of clinical practicum to successfully complete this program.
-All financial costs related to clinical practicum are the responsibility of the student.
+Students are responsible for completing all of the required hours of Work-Integrated Learning (WIL) placement to successfully complete this program.
+All financial costs related to WIL placement are the responsibility of the student.

-- A Police Check for Vulnerable Sector Screening (VSS) Police Checks must be clear of any unpardoned criminal offences.
-Must present VSS prior to the deadline indicated on practicum package distributed at the end of year 1.
-An unclear criminal record may result in the inability to participate in field placement/clinical which will jeopardize progress in the program.
-Acceptance for placement is at the discretion of the agency; some agencies may request students to provide a VSS completed within six months of placement start date.
-Students with criminal records are advised to meet with the program chair for academic counselling to determine program suitability.
+- An annual Police Check for Vulnerable Sector Screening (VSS).
+Police Checks must be clear of any unpardoned criminal offences.
+An unclear criminal record may result in the inability to participate in WIL experiences which will jeopardize progress in the program.
+Acceptance for WIL is at the discretion of the agency; some agencies may request students to provide a VSS completed within six months of WIL start date.

 Placement Site Locations